GeoSensorWebLab/D162-WMS/README.markdown

 The WMS will automatically update the displayed map when any data in the `styles` directory is modified, excluding the Mapnik XML files.
 To disabled this behaviour, add `WATCH=false` as an environment variable when starting the server.

-Note: When adding the server to QGIS, make sure "Ignore GetMap/GetTile URI reported in capabilities" is checked.
+**Note**: It is no longer necessary to use "Ignore GetMap/GetTile URI reported in capabilities" in QGIS with this WMS.

 ## Deployment to Production Server